kaliypsocraft/something-awesome/REPORT.md

     Familiarity with web development frameworks and applications is essential for web exploitation, as is a strong grasp of the skills commonly used in penetration testing.
 My limited understanding of HTTP request headers, including `GET`, `POST`, `PUT`, and `DELETE`, initially hindered my progress.

-    Having a poor understanding of web frameworks and how code interacts between a client and server was a liability in my journey to web exploitation.
+    Having a poor understanding of web frameworks and how code interacts between a client and server was a liability in my overall understanding of web exploits.

 !!! warning  Injection-based Attacks
     SQL injection challenges, in particular, required a deep understanding of syntax.
 For example, certain tasks included keyword filters, prompting research into alternative SQL commands or obfuscation techniques to bypass these restrictions.
+XSS injection challenges also required some basic understanding of HTML syntax in order to be effective.

     A note worthy challenge was me not noticing that column number mattered and kept querying a database that expected $n$ columns but only providing $k$ column in a search, where $n \neq k$.

-    XSS injection challenges also required some basic understanding of HTML syntax in order to be effective.

 !!! info Fixes :wrench:
     Addressing challenges in web exploitation required learning web fundamentals, so I worked through beginner courses in SQL, HTML, and network protocols.
+Taking a front-end course and/or data-base course can enhance ones ability to exploit potential web vulnerabilites.

     For SQL injection tasks, I experimented with different types from SQLite to MySQL to understand their syntax differences.

-    Using applications like `Burp Suite` improved my understanding of request/response patterns and helped in identifying and exploiting vulnerabilities.
+    Using applications like `Burp Suite` improved my understanding of request/response headers.
+Further readings into how this works is required to become a competent web-exploitation

 ---